jdwrhodes/Amazon_Vine_Analysis/README.md

 And the percentage of 5 Star reviews was 48.89% for paid and 38.87% for unpaid.
 ![Five Star Review Percentage](https://raw.githubusercontent.com/jdwrhodes/Amazon_Vine_Analysis/main/resources/percent_reviews.png 'Five Star Review Percentage')

 ## Summary
+A few conslusions could be drawn from this dataset.
+One is that there does appear to be a bias for positive for paid reviews, at 10% higher for paid vs unpaid.
+Something to keep in mind is that there is only 90 paid reviews, compared to over 37,000 unpaid.
+Meaning that there is 420 unpaid reviews for each paid review.
+Acquiring a larger paid sample set may be desirable.

+An additional analysis that could help mitigate this numerical difference would be to study another category of reviews other than video games, like electornics.
+That would keep it in the same realm of product.
+By assessing any bias in another dataset could bolster the results of this dataset.